Officials split on masking children in schools as pediatric hospitals fill up with Covid-19 patients - KRDO

 “We have not seen kids pile into pediatric ICUs across the South like we’re seeing right now,” Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine, told CNN on Friday.

-And as Covid-19 cases climb in Florida, Republican Gov. Ron DeSantis issued an executive order last week, telling the state’s health and education departments to create rules preventing the implementation of local school mask mandates.
+And as Covid-19 cases climb in Florida, Republican Gov. Ron DeSantis issued an executive order last week, telling the state’s health and education departments to create rules preventing local school mask mandates.
+Two different lawsuits have since been filed against DeSantis over the executive order.

-His order was in response to “several Florida school boards considering or implementing mask mandates,” the governor’s office said, and is intended to “protect parents’ freedom to choose whether their children wear masks.”
-Eight attorneys have filed a lawsuit against DeSantis.

 On Friday, Florida’s Orange County Public Schools said it would require students to wear masks — except pupils whose parents opt them out with a signed note.
 Employees, visitors, volunteers and parents also will be required to wear masks, the district said.